-On this day in 1944, Russian forces led by Marshal Fedor Tolbukhin attack the German army in an attempt to win back Crimea, in the southern Ukraine, occupied by the Axis power.
+On April 8, 1944, Russian forces led by Marshal Fyodor Tolbukhin attack the German army in an attempt to win back Crimea, in the southern Ukraine, occupied by the Axis power.
 The attack would result in the breaking of German defensive lines in just four days, eventually sending the Germans retreating.

 Crimea was the territorial plaything of many great powers, from the Ottoman Turks to the Russia of Ivan III.
 It had declared its independence in 1918 but was occupied again by Germany in 1941.
 It was “liberated” by the Russians, only to find itself trapped within the greater Soviet Union.
 It once again declared itself an independent republic in the 1990s.
 The Crimean Peninsula was annexed by the Russian Federation between February and March 2014.